-However if you are after immediate action, then here are my top 5 things you can do right now to create the right environment at your house to keep your kids safe online:
+Alexs' top 5 things you can do right now to keep your kids safe online:

-Consider a Family Technology Contract – Many families are opting to set out expectations for online behaviour in a formal agreement.
+Many families are opting to set out expectations for online behaviour in a formal agreement.
 This can include time spent online, sites that can be visited and what information is suitable to share online.
-If you’re looking for a template, check out this ‘Internet Contract’ from A Modern Parent.
+Do I need a contract?

 Parenting in the digital age is definitely not easy.
 In fact, it can be really hard.
 So let’s make the journey a little easier and share our know-how and experiences.
-Make yourself a cuppa and check out the Life Education Vodcasts.
-And then please share your feedback online using #cybersafety or on my Cybermum Facebook page.
+Make yourself a cuppa and check out our series of cybersafety vodcasts.